AlgoMaster Logo

 Intuition

-The most natural first instinct is to count how many times each number appears, then pick out the ones that show up only once.
-A hash map is perfect for this since it gives us O(1) lookups and insertions.
+Count how many times each number appears, then pick out the two that appear once.
+A hash map gives O(1) average lookups and updates, so building the counts takes one linear pass.

 Algorithm